 For the ladies!
 A lot of people ask me if they should get hair and makeup professionally done prior to their shoot.
 My answer is that is totally up to you.
 Whatever makes you feel best.
 I don't think getting your hair and makeup done is necessary but it really depends on the look you want to come through in your photos.
 In post-processing of the photos, I will even out skin tones and accentuate what needs accentuating.
 Most people will be happier with photos where they look natural than with photos of a glammed up version of themselves.
 Unless you're a person whose status quo is glam, in which case you might be a lot happier in full-face and a salon blowout.
 You do you!
 My bottom-line advice is don't do anything too different than what you'd normally feel comfortable in.

 Odds and ends.

 I strongly recommend ironing your stuff and hanging it on the way over.
-I've shot couples who traveled to meet me for our shoot and their shirts still had the fold lines from being packed in their suitcases.
+I've shot people who traveled to meet me for our shoot and their shirts still had the fold lines from being packed in their suitcases.
 Once you notice it in the photos, you can't un-notice it.
 It's all you see.

 Don't worry too much about blemishes, I will edit noticeable ones out in post processing.

 Feel free to share Pinterest board or Instagram posts with me so that I can get a taste of your style and what's inspiring you to do this shoot.
 And if you want some inspiration from me, all you have to do is ask.
 I'd love to collaborate on a vision.

 Well that's about it!